Lawliang/VoltagePark-Takehome/README.md

 Hello Voltage Park Team, thank you for giving me the opportunity to work on this takehome!
 It was pretty fun.

+Let me know if you have any questions/inquiries for me.
+Any addtl feedback is always appreciated as well!
+Thanks.

 ### SETUP

 1. Setup & run backend environment + install modules: